kushagra9000/Customer_Segments/README.md

 # Unsupervised Learning
 ## Project: Creating Customer Segments

+# Project Description
+A wholesale distributor recently tested a change to their delivery method for some customers, by moving from a morning delivery service five days a week to a cheaper evening delivery service three days a week.Initial testing did not discover any significant unsatisfactory results, so they implemented the cheaper option for all customers.
+Almost immediately, the distributor began getting complaints about the delivery service change and customers were canceling deliveries — losing the distributor more money than what was being saved.
+You’ve been hired by the wholesale distributor to find what types of customers they have to help them make better, more informed business decisions in the future.
+Your task is to use unsupervised learning techniques to see if any similarities exist between customers, and how to best segment customers into distinct categories.

+# Work
+ I first explored the data to determine if any product categories highly correlate with one another by observing a small subset of the data and also by ploting a scater matrix.
+Afterwards, I preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
+Then I apply PCA transformations to the data and implement a clustering algorithm to segment the transformed customer data.
+Finally, I compare the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.

 ### Install[libraries to be used]

 This project requires **Python 2.7** and the following Python libraries installed: